StateFarmIns/destringify-any-json/README.md

         1. Include this code in a script that can take a “wall of text" as input and convert it into something that is readable and editable.

-        2. Called at the beginning of a lambda so that stringification is completely ignored.
+        2. Called at the beginning of a lambda so that stringification is ignored.
            This is especially useful when creating custom input for testing purposes.
 The test input does not need to be stringified or destringified before being sent into the app.
 This applies to unit/integration/manual testing.

         3. An application that has multiple sources of input that contain variable levels of strigification.
-           Especially if the app can be subscribed to and the level of stringification that will be received is unknown.
+           Especially if the service can be subscribed to and the level of stringification that will be received is unknown.

 ```javascript
 // Example: